dylan-lang/opendylan/documentation/building-with-duim/source/source.rst

 Contents of the file *task-list.dylan* :
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-The file *task-list.dylan* is identical to the listing shown in `See A
+The file *task-list.dylan* is identical to the listing shown in `A
 task list manager using menu gadgets <source.htm#60987>`_, and so is not
 repeated here.